fuhrahmann/Automatic-Cane-Feeding-Control/README.md

 - PID Tuning Method: Ziegler-Nichols

 Test results show the system successfully minimized pile-ups with a steady-state error of 0.89 and 25% overshoot.
 The system only experienced a maximum level pile-up for 13 seconds out of a total 219 seconds of operation.

+You are welcome to use my source code and system design.
+For improved performance, I recommend implementing more precise chute level measurement sensors, such as load cells, to enhance error calculation accuracy and system response.
+The source folder contains .ino files for the Arduino implementation and MATLAB files for system identification and PID parameter calculation.

 ## 🛠️ System Architecture
 The following diagram illustrates the overall system architecture: